Eloping in Southern California

 And of course, if you’re looking for some cool digs to spend your elopement weekend or host an intimate gathering, Joshua Tree National Park has some of the most unique Airbnb options of anywhere else in the US.

 - Places like Malibu and Laguna have stunning resorts and private rentals for beach-side weddings and elopements.
+I recommend looking into Proper Properties, the Malibu Beach House.

 - If you travel more inland, the outskirts of Los Angeles offers some really beautiful hiking trails and mountain views.

 - For a more urban feel, downtown Los Angeles offers some rooftop lounges and restaurants with stunning views of the city.
+I recommend looking into the Proper Hotels, either Santa Monica or Downtown Los Angeles.

 - The city of San Diego offers a ton of fun and unique bars and restaurants, but also classier options as well